arangodb/docs/3.12/aql/functions-arangosearch.md

 - **doc** (document): must be emitted by `FOR ...
 IN viewName`
 - **k** (number, _optional_): calibrates the text term frequency scaling.
+  The value needs to be non-negative (`0.0` or higher), or the returned score is an undefined value that may cause unpredictable results.
   The default is `1.2`.
 A `k` value of `0` corresponds to a binary model (no term frequency), and a large value corresponds to using raw term frequency
 - **b** (number, _optional_): determines the scaling by the total text length.
+  The value needs to be between `0.0` and `1.0` (inclusive), or the returned score is an undefined value that may cause unpredictable results.
   The default is `0.75`.
 At the extreme values of the coefficient `b`, BM25 turns into the ranking functions known as:
   - BM11 for `b` = `1` (corresponds to fully scaling the term weight by the